tbenning/tylerbenning.com-2019/content/personal-projects/tylerbenning-website/index.md

 ### Visual Design

-My hope is to convince you that I’m not a total bore of a designer that only knows how to draw boxes on screens.
-I can be creative damnit!
+MVisual design is a finicky thing.
+It has the power to help with usability, convey ideas, and generally give you a “feeling” about a site.
+My hope is to convince you that I’m not a total bore of a designer that only knows how to draw boxes on screens, and to make you feel good about your interaction on this site.
+I also want to show that I can be creative damnit!

-I drew out a few concepts on paper, then started to piece together some layout ideas in Sketch.
+To begin the process, I drew out a few layout concepts on paper, which I then pieced together in Sketch.
+I wanted to add brand elements, but also make it feel personal.
 Sometimes I look at other designers’ portfolio sites, and can’t help but feel disconnected from the designer.
-Generally work is supposed to speak for itself, but I want users to feel like they’re meeting me.
+Generally work is supposed to speak for itself, but I want users to feel pleasant, as if they’re meeting me in person.

-To remedy this situation, I dug up a pleasant photo a friend had taken of me, and slapped it onto the page.
-I’m a sucker for mixed media illustrations, and decided to flex my Photoshop skills (that have been lacking recent practice).
-I’ve been using illustrations that I pulled from a pattern on my favourite shirt in my personal branding for the past few years.
-I did some masking and colour tweaking, and put together the hero image you now see on the front page today.
+To remedy this situation, I dug up the best “pleasant” photo I could find, that a friend had taken of me.
+I’m a sucker for mixed media illustrations, and decided to flex my Photoshop skills to build some brand materials.
+Over the years, I’ve been using illustrations that I pulled from a pattern on my favourite shirt to craft my personal brand.
+I did some masking and colour tweaking with layer styles, and put together the hero image you now see on the front page today.

 Since this is a content site, I made the typography straightforward with large headings in IBM Plex Sans, that I paired with Google Font’s PT Serif.
 It’s amazing what a little CSS can do to really make a site shine.
 [Perfect Motherfucking Website](https://perfectmotherfuckingwebsite.com/)